 Top Tip: be careful to choose one that fits securely and wraps around the hob so that little ones can’t reach around the sides.

-The easiest way to prevent accidents in the kitchen is to keep your littles ones out of harm’s way altogether, and lots of parents find it helpful to install a stair gate on the kitchen door.
+The easiest way to prevent accidents in the kitchen is to keep your little ones out of harm’s way altogether, and lots of parents find it helpful to install a stair gate on the kitchen door.
 Some even set up a play pen to enable their children to play safely nearby while you cook.

 Think safe in the bathroom

-Bath time is great fun for splashing around with your little one, but sadly around 500 children are admitted to hospital every year as a result of burns and scalds from hot bath water, and a further 2000 attend A&E with the majority under 5 years old.
+Bath time is great fun for splashing around with your little one, but sadly around 500 children are admitted to hospital every year as a result of burns and scalds from hot bathwater, and a further 2000 attend A&E with the majority under 5 years old.

 Invest in a bath thermometer which will tell you the temperature of the water before your little one gets in.
 Use your elbow to test the water rather than your hand as a child’s skin is more sensitive than an adults.
 What feels fine to your hand could scald a young child.